How to Get Smooth Skin: Top Dermatologist Recommendations

 How Can I Improve My Skin Texture?

-Your skin’s appearance and behavior are often a reflection of how it’s cared for through diet, stress levels, knowledge of genetic makeup, skincare routine (or lack thereof), and your hair removal habits.
+Your skin’s appearance and behavior are often a reflection of how it’s cared for through diet, stress levels, genetics, skincare routine (or lack thereof), and your hair removal habits.

 Skin’s four major needs are to stay clean, hydrated, nourished, and protected.
 Essentially, having a smooth skin texture is dependent on all-around care from the inside out.
 Proper cleansing, exfoliating, and skincare in conjunction with a healthy lifestyle are key to improving skin texture.